NikosAlexandris/i.landsat.import/README.md

 ### In independent Mapsets

-We import both bands in one step, each in its own Mapset.
+We import both scenes in one step, each in its own Mapset.
 For this example, the command
 ```
 i.landsat.import scene=LC81840332014146LGN00,LC81840332014226LGN00 --v
 ```
 will fail at first since we have already imported the first scene.
-We may remove it and re-import everthing.
+We may remove the respective Mapset and and re-import everything.
 Or, we may use the -s flag to skip existing material
 ```
 i.landsat.import scene=LC81840332014146LGN00,LC81840332014226LGN00 --v -s
 ```